Head west to Beckerich, Redange and the valley of castles

 An 11.6km blue flag circular trail leads from the village of Beckerich past the old stations of the cross that lead to the chapel at Kahlenberg, before heading through the forest and a climb up “Heischel”.
 The route then descends towards the village of Hovelange and follows the cycle path through meadows back to the starting point.
 This video self-guided walk is intriguingly entitled “The mist, the corner of paradise and the werewolf” and provides some flavourful commentary on the walking circuit (in French with English subtitles).

-A shorter 9.2km trail starting in Elvange/Hovelange near the church takes passing by the tiny Chapel Saint Remacle on the outskirts of Schweich, before ascending up to a beautiful forest trail to Hölzknapp and passing through the forests of Houbierg and Miltgeknapp to arrive back in Hovelange.
+A shorter 9.2km trail starting in Elvange/Hovelange near the church passes by the tiny Chapel Saint Remacle on the outskirts of Schweich, before ascending up to a beautiful forest trail to Hölzknapp and passing through the forests of Houbierg and Miltgeknapp to arrive back in Hovelange.

 A pedagogical farm in Hovelange keeps Andean alpacas and you can take them for a trek or hand feed the Galloway cattle.